There are 38 councillors, each one is elected for a period of four years to represent the residents in part of the district known as a Ward.

 Each elected Member serves on full Council, which determines strategic policy and approves certain matters "reserved" to Council, such as setting the budget and Council Tax.

-Councillors also serve on one of two Area Development Management Committees, and may also serve on other committees, such as Executive Committee, Overview & Scrutiny or the Licensing and Appeals Committee.
+Councillors also serve on one of two Area Planning Committees, and may also serve on other committees, such as Executive Committee, Overview & Scrutiny or the Licensing and Appeals Committee.

 An important part of the councillor's role takes place away from the Council itself and in their ward, where they act as a point of contact between the district council, parish and town councils and residents on a range of community matters.

 Many Councillors are also representatives on outside bodies.

 No single party or group is currently in control of Malvern Hills District Council.
 Instead the Council is run by a partnership between the Democratic Group (independent and Green Party councillors) and the Liberal Democrat Group.

 The Leader of the Council is Councillor Sarah Rouse and the Deputy Leader is Councillor Tom Wells.